shalles/blog/_posts/publish/2015-08-20-npm-gulp-fecmd.md

 var b = require('lib/b.js'); // '[./]lib/b[.js]'
-var tpl = require('tpl/xx.tpl'); //return a string
+var tpl = require('tpl/xx.tpl'); //return a string var json = require('data/data.json'); //return the Object var es6 = require('lib/file.es6'); // return es5 code
 // or
 // require('c.js');
 // require('d');
+//
+// if your version is 1.0.6 or newer you can quote module
+// from bower module lick this require('jquery'), without
+// extname and without a filename jquery or jquery.js file
+// in the same dir with a.js
+require('jquery');

 /* do something */